UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

     - Add the Cygnus /proj resource and set the Requested Capacity to your amount of raw data.
 You may ignore the other fields.
     - Add the Cygnus /proj/nobackup resource and set the Requested Capacity to your estimated total minus your raw data.
 You may ignore the other fields.

-???- question "How does that look like (Request more example)?"
+???- question "What does that look like (Request more example)?"

     ![In the 'Storage choice' page, click 'Request more...'](./img/storage_choice_bianca_2026.png)